celestiaorg/celestia-app/docs/architecture/adr-022-transaction-handling.md

 The second part of the solution is to introduce an ordering mechanism in `PrepareProposal` which will take the priority ordered list of transactions and shuffle any transactions which have a greater nonce than the last executed one.

 Specifically, it will loop through all transactions.
 Any transaction that has a a nonce below the last executed for that account will be dropped.
-If the transaction has a nonce more than one greater than the last executed it will be put in a temporary map (`map[string]map[uint64]sdk.Tx`).
-If the tranasction with the correct nonce appears later in the list, the protocol will check the map, and append the saved transaction directly after it (we already know it has a greater priority).
+If the transaction has a nonce more than one greater than the last executed it will be put in a temporary map (`map[string]map[uint64]sdk.Tx` where the map represents address => nonce => tx).
+If the transaction with the correct nonce appears later in the list, the protocol will check the map, and append the saved transaction directly after it (we already know it has a greater priority).

 > NOTE: In future SDK versions, it is likely that priority will be managed on the application side (instead of on the consensus side).